Moore Creek Grasshopper

 • 3 Feed zones with Skratch and GU Energy Labs hydration & nutrition.
 Presented by local shops and clubs.

-• Delicious lunch, cold beer and Best Day Brewing beer at the finish.
+• Delicious lunch by Gott’s Roadside St Helena, Mad Fritz beer, Hayfork Wine, and Best Day Brewing NA beer at the finish.

 • Emergency Medical Support en route.